-Timing: ∼1
+Timing: ∼1 hour

 Note: When amplifying transposed DNA, the initial extension is needed to fill in the gap left from the transposition itself and allow PCR primers to land in subsequent amplification cycles.
 Hot-start polymerase mixes, in which the polymerase is only activated by exposing it to denaturation temperatures, are therefore not recommended for amplifying ATAC-seq libraries.